v1nshul/GestureIQ/README.md

 # GestureIQ
-A learning tool which allows you to visualize anything through gestures
+- A learning tool which allows you to visualize anything through gestures.